awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/200_Pricing_Model_Analysis/Lab_Guide.md

 ### 1.2.
-Setup On Demand Pricing Lambda Function
+Setup On-Demand Pricing Lambda Function
-Create the On Demand Lambda function to get the pricing information, and extract the required parts from it.
+Create the On-Demand Lambda function to get the pricing information, and extract the required parts from it.

 1. Go to the **Lambda** service page:
 ![Images/home_lambda-dashboard.png](Images/home_lambda-dashboard.png)